 On January 11, 1944, the 401st Bomb Group were returning to their home base from bombing Messerschmidt production plants in Northern Germany with their B-17s, when they found themselves under fire from more than 30 Luftwaffe fighters.
-Having already suffered heavy losses during the mission with four aircraft lost in action, the bomb group’s hope for defense rested in a single fighter: P-51 pilot James H. Howard.
+Having already suffered heavy losses during the mission with four aircraft lost in action, the bomb group’s hope for defense rested in a single fighter: P-51 aeronaut James H. Howard.

 Instead of waiting for his fighter group to reassemble, Howard, “with utter disregard for his own safety,” stayed with the bomb group for thirty minutes and chased off the German fighters independently, a “one-man Air Force” as he came to be known.
-Despite losing three of his six guns and running low on fuel, Howard destroyed three enemy fighters and damaged several more before returning to his home base in England.
+Despite losing three of his six machine guns and running low on fuel, Howard destroyed three enemy fighters and damaged several more before returning to his home base in England.
 This act of heroism earned Howard the Medal of Honor.
-He was the only fighter pilot in the European Theatre of Operations to receive this distinguished award.
+He was the only fighter aviator in the European Theatre of Operations to receive this distinguished award.

 The P-51: A Fighter Pilot’s Dream

 Colonel Howard called the P-51D Mustang “a fighter pilot’s dream.”
 The Mustang was a long-range, single-seat fighter/fighter-bomber aircraft built by North American Aviation.
-Pilots loved to fly it because it was faster, agile, more maneuverable, and had a longer range than other World War II fighters.
+Pilots loved to take wing it because it was faster, agile, more maneuverable, and had a longer combat range than other World War II fighters.
 The Mustang is one of the most famous propeller-driven fighters of World War II and was also one of the few aircraft conceived during the war to see large-scale service.

 The P-51A, given the name “Mustang” by the RAF, began combat operations in 1942.
 Although this early variant performed well at medium and lower elevations, its performance was limited at higher altitudes.
 The Allison engine’s lack of an efficient supercharger caused the P-51A to rapidly lose power above 15,000 feet.
 Unfortunately, above 15,000 feet was where most Allied heavy bombers had to fly.
 For this reason, prior to late 1943, the Mustang mostly flew as a low-altitude fighter and reconnaissance aircraft.